ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Regret-driven Open-ended Training for Ad Hoc Teamwork

 This section presents our regret-driven, open-ended AHT algorithm, \ours{}.
-We first describe the teammate generation procedure in Section \ref{sec:rotate:teamgen}, particularly focusing on motivating the objective we used to generate teammate policies.
-Next, we provide details of the ego agent update method in Section \ref{sec:rotate:egoupdate}.
-The Appendix provides ROTATE's pseudocode and additional implementation details.
+We first describe the teammate generation procedure in Section \ref{sec:rotate:teamgen}, focusing on motivating the objective used to generate teammate policies.
+Next, we describe the ego agent update method in Section \ref{sec:rotate:egoupdate}.
+App.~\ref{app:algorithm_pseudocode} provides ROTATE's pseudocode and a more detailed implementation description.